rissei/youtube-music-scrobbler/README.md

 3. Enable GitHub Actions in your repository settings.
 Once set up, GitHub Actions will run the script daily at 1:00 AM UTC or manually via the “Run workflow” button.

+Note: running this workflow on GitHub’s servers counts toward your GitHub Actions usage limits.
+If you fork this repository or enable the workflow on your own repo, be aware that excessive runs may consume your free GitHub Actions minutes or lead to rate limits.

 ### Using SQLite for tracking scrobbled songs

 The YTMusic Last.fm Scrobbler uses a SQLite database to keep track of the